-Figure 6 presents the portion of BWP's service territory (e.g., feeder lines and equipment) within CPUC firethreat areas.
+Figure 6 presents the portion of BWP's service territory (e.g., feeder lines and equipment) within CPUC fire-threat areas.
 As illustrated in Figure 6, BWP's electrical system is located within both Tier 2 HFTDs, and areas not considered within the HFTD (referred to as outside HFTD in this WMP).
 Table 3 includes the breakdown of BWP's electric system that falls within the Tier 2 HFTD.
+The facility counts presented in this section are updated on a three year cycle coinciding with comprehensive revisions and independent evaluations.